Learning Outcomes

 - The location of the registered office (England and Wales, Wales, Scotland, or Northern Ireland).

-- The address of the registered office.
+- The registered office address.

 - A statement of compliance confirming adherence to registration requirements.